Kekra-I block has good reservoir but water wet

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Petroleum Division of the Energy Ministry on Sunday said the results of four-month offshore drilling at Indus G-Block called Kekra-I, some 230kms off the Karachi coast, had shown good quality hydrocarbon reservoir, but unfortunately these were water wet.
+ISLAMABAD: The Petroleum Division of the Energy Ministry Sunday said the results of four-month offshore drilling at Indus G-Block called Kekra-I, some 230km off the Karachi coast, had shown good quality hydrocarbon reservoir, but unfortunately these were water wet.

 “After the well control operations, the open hole section drilling was resumed on Friday.
 The reservoir was encountered at 5,492 meters and so far about 140 meters of reservoir has been drilled.
 The log results show a good quality reservoir but unfortunately water wet without any gas effect,” said a press release of the Petroleum Division.

-Current depth of the well is 5,634 meters while another 55 meters would be drilled before proceeding with P&A (plug and abandon) operations, which has already been approved by the Joint Venture Partners, including Exxon.
+Current depth of the well is 5,634 meters; while another 55 meters would be drilled before proceeding with P&A (plug and abandon) operations, which has already been approved by Joint Venture Partners including Exxon.

-ISLAMABAD: The Petroleum Division of the Energy Ministry on Sunday said the results of four-month offshore drilling at Indus G-Block called Kekra-I, some 230kms off the Karachi coast, had shown good quality hydrocarbon reservoir, but unfortunately these were water wet.
+ISLAMABAD: The Petroleum Division of the Energy Ministry Sunday said the results of four-month offshore drilling at Indus G-Block called Kekra-I, some 230km off the Karachi coast, had shown good quality hydrocarbon reservoir, but unfortunately these were water wet.

 “After the well control operations, the open hole section drilling was resumed on Friday.
 The reservoir was encountered at 5,492 meters and so far about 140 meters of reservoir has been drilled.
 The log results show a good quality reservoir but unfortunately water wet without any gas effect,” said a press release of the Petroleum Division.

-Current depth of the well is 5,634 meters while another 55 meters would be drilled before proceeding with P&A (plug and abandon) operations, which has already been approved by the Joint Venture Partners, including Exxon.
+Current depth of the well is 5,634 meters; while another 55 meters would be drilled before proceeding with P&A (plug and abandon) operations, which has already been approved by Joint Venture Partners including Exxon.